Things to Do at Golf Tournaments: Fun Ideas for Players and Guests

 • Close the auction at dinner for a big reveal moment

 Charity auction software makes this easy to manage digitally.
+Use mobile bidding for charity auctions so players can bid from their phones between holes throughout the round.
 Silent auction item ideas for inspiration.

 10. Mulligans and add-on packages